Navigation

 Deploy pipeline

-- Resolve — applies cascading defaults (defaults → group → monitor), reads browser script files, builds API payloads.
+- Resolve: applies cascading defaults (defaults to group to monitor), reads browser script files, builds API payloads.

 .yorker/.deploy-state.jsonwith config hashes and remote timestamps.